BowonKim/HomeSecurityCamera/README.md

 ### Installing
 Install mjpg streamer
-Excute sh mjpg.sh for live streaming.
+Execute sh mjpg.sh for live streaming.
+Make the "storedVideo.txt" file to store the name of the video files.
+It will be used as a list to find the video files.
 Edit the record.py to change the time how long you are going to record the video and change the email.
-If you want to find a file excute the BST.py
+If you want to find a file execute the BST.py

 #### record.py
 You need to change the path: where you are going to store the video files, time: how long you are going to record the video and sleep the program, email section: you need to change 'me', 'password' and 'you'.